ut2019nn/ut2019nn.github.io/index.md

 Those features are 'urgency', 'relevance','sentimentClass', 'sentimentNegative', 'sentimentNeutral', 'sentimentPositive','noveltyCount3D', 'noveltyCount5D', 'noveltyCount7D', 'volumeCounts3D', 'volumeCounts5D', 'volumeCounts7D', 'returnsOpenPrevMktres1', 'returnsClosePrevRaw1', 'returnsOpenPrevRaw10', 'returnsOpenPrevMktres10' .
 And the target is taken to be 'returnsOpenNextMktres10'.

+We standardized all the selected features by removing the mean and scaling to unit variance.

 We chose open prices rather than close prices because we think that open prices react to news that have aggregated during the last evening more.

 #### The open price for the day